arinal/simple-sale/README.md

 ```
 ./gradlew buildDocker
 docker run -p 8080:8080 saleass
+curl -i -X GET http://192.168.99.100:8080/api/product/1
 ```
 Or maybe you wanna try to separate app and db?
-Try docker compse:
+Try docker compose:
 ```
 docker-compose up
 ```
 Eitherway, if you use docker, you have to open up another terminal to fire HTTP GET:
 ```
-curl -i -X GET http://192.168.99.100:8080/api/product/1
+curl -i -X GET http://192.168.99.100/api/product/1
 ```

+Note that we're using port 80 if docker-compose is executed because we're trying to mimic production environment.
 If everything is correct, you will see detailed information about product id 1.
 ```
 HTTP/1.1 200 OK